Bayesian analysis of a Unified Dark Matter model with transition: can it alleviate the $H_{0}$ tension?: Discussion

 We find that supernovae data constrain $\beta$ in the range $0<\beta<2$, though $a_t$ is less constrained.
 The correlation of $a_t$ with independent variables such as $H_0$, the dark energy density today $\Omega_{\rm DE0}$ or the supernovae absolute magnitude $M$ gives $a_t<0.42\pm 0.22 $ at $1\sigma$, or $a_t<0.26^{+0.12}_{-0.21}$ when a prior on $M$ is assumed.
 This implies that the transition has to occur at least at a redshift $z>0.5$.
 The posteriors on $a_t$ hint at a transition redshift $z_t=1.38$ when no prior is assumed, and a further transition in time at $z_t=2.85$ with the prior.
 In light of the preferred values of $\beta$ and $a_t$, we conclude that the data favours a smooth transition ($\beta (a^3-a_t^3)<1$) over a quick one.

-Although, the same analyses demonstrate that the UDM model can decrease the Hubble tension by $\sim 1.5 \sigma$, such decrease is mainly produced by an increase in the uncertainties caused by the correlations of the UDM parameters with $H_0$ rather than an increase in $H_0$.
-Complementary to this, the AIC (BIC) information criterion penalizes the UDM model and points out to a substantial (strong) empirical support to the $\Lambda$CDM model.
+Although our analyses demonstrate that the UDM model can accommodate a higher value of $H_0$, the displacement observed with respect to the $\Lambda$CDM model is subdominant.
+The main factor leading to $\sim 1.5\sigma$ decrease of the Hubble tension is an increase of uncertainties associated with correlated parameters.
+Additionally, the AIC (BIC) information criterion penalizes the UDM model and points out to a substantial (strong) empirical support to the $\Lambda$CDM model.
 Thus, overall, even in the most promising case, \textit{i.e., assuming a prior on $M$}, the UDM model does not constitute an advantageous solution to the Hubble tension.

 Our results partially agree with the claims made in Ref~\cite{Lee:2022cyh}, in which the authors argue that a DE model must possess two features in order to potentially solve the Hubble tension.
 First, the equation of state must cross the phantom line $w_{\rm DE}< -1$, and, second, the integrated dark energy density must be smaller than that of a cosmological constant in $\Lambda$CDM.
 As we discuss in Appendix~\ref{ap:intde}, the UDM model possesses both these requirements, however both lower and higher values of $H_0$ are allowed, where the typical increase in $H_0$ is not enough to explain away the tension.
 On the other hand, this does not necessarily mean that this UDM model is unable to solve the tension.
-Indeed, we only consider the background evolution of the model in this analysis, even though perturbations can also affect the equation of state of the auxiliary field and potentially have an impact on $H_0$.
+Indeed, we only consider the background evolution of the model in this analysis, even though perturbations can also affect the equation of state of the complementary component and potentially have an impact on $H_0$.
 We will investigate this possibility in a future paper.